ckeditor/ckeditor5/packages/ckeditor5-widget/docs/framework/deep-dive/widget-internals.md

 {@img assets/img/framework-deep-dive-widget-type-around-buttons.gif A screenshot showing the location of the buttons that insert paragraphs around widgets.}

-The easiest way to get rid of the type around widget buttons is to hide them using CSS.
+The easiest way to get rid of the type-around widget buttons is to hide them using CSS.
 Put the following code snippet anywhere in your application and the buttons will no longer be displayed:

 ```css
 .ck.ck-editor__editable .ck-widget .ck-widget__type-around__button {